xlzuvekas/open-canvas/README.md

 ### Features

-Below is a list of features we'd like to add to Open Canvas in the near future:
+Below is a list of features we'd like to add to Lion Canvas in the near future:

-- **Render React in the editor**: Ideally, if you have Open Canvas generate React (or HTML) code, we should be able to render it live in the editor. **Edit**: This is in the planning stage now!
+- **Render React in the editor**: Ideally, if you have Lion Canvas generate React (or HTML) code, we should be able to render it live in the editor. **Edit**: This is in the planning stage now!
 - **Multiple assistants**: Users should be able to create multiple assistants, each having their own memory store.
 - **Give assistants custom 'tools'**: Once we've implemented `RemoteGraph` in LangGraph.js, users should be able to give assistants access to call their own graphs as tools.
 This means you could customize your assistant to have access to current events, your own personal knowledge graph, etc.